UCI-GDIM31/class-activities-ZiyingHuang3/README.md

 ### W5
 1.How Vector3 makes gameobject to move?
 A:Vector3 is (x,y,z) of a point.
 We can assign a new position by using transform.position to change its position

+### W6
+For BatW6, I plan to write the speed first which is private float.
+I need the cat's position so I need to put down Transform.
+It calls every frame so I need to use Update() and Vector3.MoveTowards to make bats to chase the cat.
+Make bats to stop chasing, I need to use eable=false
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727